 In addition to looking up, don’t forget to look down.
 We are all guilty of only looking ahead when we walk because if we didn’t we’d all fall over!
 All joking aside, you’ll be surprised what you’ll see below your feet.
 I have often used grids or line markings as foreground interest in images, found interesting patterns in steps and used the reflections in puddles, to create images.
 You might have missed that had we not looked down.

 I’ll be honest in the fact that I’m not the best at early rises and as a non-driver, it can be difficult to get to some places before sunrises, but it can pay to see the city come alive after the night before.
 The streets are often empty at this time, and you might even spot the odd reveller from the night before or that worker starting those early deliveries.
-You know that scene you might not see in the light of day.
 You’ll also be surprised how towns and cities look different in the morning sun.
-So that day you feel like turning that alarm off for an extra hour of sleep, think of all the opportunities you might be missing.
+On the day you feel like turning that alarm off for an extra hour of sleep, think of all the opportunities you might be missing.

 I do need to add some rules and safety tips to this post.
 I know that they are not the most exciting but cities can be dangerous places and must be treated with respect.
-Do your research on a location before you go to make sure it’s a safe place to photograph, make sure that the building that you want to photograph is allowed to do so (places such as Government buildings and Army bases are a definite no-no!), and if you’re on private property ask permission if you are asked not to take photo’s then please do so.
+Do your research on a location before you go to make sure it’s a safe place to photograph, make sure that the building that you want to photograph is allowed to do so (places such as Government buildings and Army bases are a definite no-no!), and if you’re on private property and you are asked not to take photo’s then don’t.
 No Photo is that precious.
 Some places will allow you to take photos if you ask permission first.
 Don’t be scared to ask.